Datsiklnq/Read-data-from-excel-file-Using-DataProvider/README.md

 How to run this Program :
 What we need to run this Program :
--Selenium WebDriver
+-Selenium WebDriver \n
--Apache poi POI 4.0.1
+-Apache poi POI 4.0.1 \n
--Microsoft Excel file (excel file is included inside the project with the fake data) -Change path of excel file
+-Microsoft Excel file (excel file is included inside the project with the fake data) \n -Change path of excel file \n